Restaurant customer holds credit card reader in his hands to pay his bill.

 #3 Traveling without notifying your credit card company

-If you've traveled out of the country recently and made multiple purchases in one day from various locations, it can raise a red flag for credit card issuers as a possible sign of credit card fraud.
+If you've traveled out of the country recently and made multiple purchases in one day from various locations, it can raise a red flag for credit card issuers as possible credit card fraud.
 It’s common to get a declined payment when you're out of the country.
 You can avoid this issue by letting your credit card issuer know you'll be traveling internationally.
 Plus, you may want to consider getting a credit card that rewards you for eligible travel purchases.

 #4 A recent “hold” on your credit card